Corey Webster (basketball): National team career

 Webster joined the New Zealand national basketball team for the first time in 2008 at the FIBA Olympic Qualifying Tournament.
 He later played for New Zealand at the 2009 FIBA Oceania Championship, 2013 FIBA Oceania Championship, 2014 FIBA Basketball World Cup, 2015 FIBA Oceania Championship and 2019 FIBA Basketball World Cup.

+Webster played his 100th game for the Tall Blacks in February 2025.

 Personal life

 Webster is the son of Tony and Cherry Webster.
 Tony, who is from New York, was a standout basketball player in his own right, earning first-team All-WAC honours at Hawaii in 1983 and ranking fourth on Hawaii's career steals list before playing professionally in New Zealand.
 Webster's younger brother, Tai, played four years of college basketball for the University of Nebraska and has played professionally in New Zealand and Europe.